pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-The method will return u64 value as the height of the latest block.
+The method will return a u64 value as the height of the latest block.

 ## PONT